Keyboardly-App/keyboardly-dev/doc/Addon.md

     implementation "com.google.dagger:dagger-android-support:$dagger_version"
 }
 ```
-> Take attention to proguardFile's configuration, it should be commented/removed.
+> Take attention to proguardFile's configuration, it should be commented on/removed.

 ## Setup Base Class